vidjil/vidjil/doc/user.md

 ratios above 90% usually mean very good results.
 Smaller ratios, especially under 60%, often mean that something went wrong.
 On the other side, capture with many probes or RNA-Seq strategies usually lead to datasets with less than 0.1% V(D)J recombinations.

-The “info“ button further detail the causes of non-analysis (for vijdil-algo, `UNSEG`, see detail on [vidjil-algo documentation](http://www.vidjil.org/doc/vidjil-algo/#unsegmentation-causes)).
+The “info“ button further detail the causes of non-analysis (for vijdil-algo, `UNSEG`, see detail on [vidjil-algo documentation](vidjil-algo/#reads-without-detected-recombinations).
-There can be several causes leading to bad ratios:
+There can be several causes leading to low ratios:

 ### Analysis or biological causes